ENGYS/HELYX-OS/README.md

 ### Steps to Compile
 1. Make sure the Oracle based java and JDK are installed in your machine (use `java -version` and `javac --version`) and configured correctly.
-2. Navigate to the HELYX-OS directory (e.g. /home/user/Engys/HELYX-OS/vX.X.X)
-3. Clone the HELYX-OS git repository
+2. Clone the HELYX-OS git repository in a clean folder (e.g. /home/user/git)

         git clone https://github.com/ENGYS/HELYX-OS

+3. Navigate to the HELYX-OS directory (e.g. /home/user/Engys/HELYX-OS/vX.X.X)
+4. Move the sources in the HELYX-OS folder using the command

+        cp -R /home/user/git/HELYX-OS/* .

-4. Compile using the command
+5. Compile using the command

         ant -buildfile build_src.xml

-5. Run HELYX-OS with the command `./HELYX-OS.sh`
+6. Run HELYX-OS with the command `./HELYX-OS.sh`

 ####Disclaimer
 None of the OPENFOAM® related products and services offered by ENGYS are approved or endorsed by OpenCFD Ltd. (ESI Group), producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.